GMyhf/2024fall-cs101/20241029_recursion.md

 So your task is to write a program that calculates the smallest number of disk moves necessary to move all the disks from tower A to C."
 Charlie: "This is incredibly boring—everybody knows that this can be solved using a simple recursion.I deny to code something as simple as this!"
-The teacher sighs: "Well, Charlie, let's think about something for you to do: For you there is a fourth tower D. Calculate the smallest number of disk moves to move all the disks from tower A to tower D using all four towers."
+The teacher sighs: "Well, Charlie, let's think about something for you to do: For you there is a <mark>fourth tower D</mark>.
+Calculate the smallest number of disk moves to move all the disks from tower A to tower D using all four towers."
 Charlie looks irritated: "Urgh. . .
 Well, I don't know an optimal algorithm for four towers. . . " **Problem**
 So the real problem is that problem solving does not belong to the things Charlie is good at.
 Actually, the only thing Charlie is really good at is "sitting next to someone who can do the job".
 And now guess what — exactly!
 It is you who is sitting next to Charlie, and he is already glaring at you.